dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">New instances.
 M5 as predicted, H1 for <a href="https://twitter.com/hashtag/BigData?src=hash&amp;ref_src=twsrc%5Etfw">#BigData</a> and I3M bare metal hi io. <a href="https://twitter.com/hashtag/ReInvent?src=hash&amp;ref_src=twsrc%5Etfw">#ReInvent</a> <a href="https://twitter.com/hashtag/Live?src=hash&amp;ref_src=twsrc%5Etfw">#Live</a> <a href="https://twitter.com/hashtag/launch?src=hash&amp;ref_src=twsrc%5Etfw">#launch</a> <a href="https://t.co/2og9C1IfM9">pic.twitter.com/2og9C1IfM9</a></p>&mdash; Peter Joseph (@CloudyNetwork) <a href="https://twitter.com/CloudyNetwork/status/935908201035325440?ref_src=twsrc%5Etfw">November 29, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-AWS already has one of the broadset sets of compute offerings.
+AWS already has one of the broadest sets of computing offerings.
 Today, they announced three more elastic compute instances: **M5**, **H1**, and [**I3M**](https://aws.amazon.com/blogs/aws/new-amazon-ec2-bare-metal-instances-with-direct-access-to-hardware/), a bare metal offering for organizations wanting to have direct access to the hardware.
-In addition to the new instances, they also announces a new pricing model for their spot instances, which allow developers to use EC2 resources at reduced prices.
+In addition to the new instances, they also announced a new pricing model for their spot instances, which allows developers to use EC2 resources at reduced prices.

 ### ECS for Kubernetes